zdunbrack/zach-dnd-docs/content/Campaign/Aemora/People and Places/Laskar/Mage's College/Mage's College.md

 tags:

 ---
-The **Mage's College** is an ancient institution in [[Laskar]], offering tutelage and financing to those attuned to the Weave.
+The **Mage's College** is an ancient institution in [[Laskar]], offering tutelage and financing to those attuned to the Source.

-The students and faculty of the college have many differing perspectives and opinions, but the institution is built on discovery and progress.
-They're not evil nor corrupt, and they're not a terrible product of capitalism or anything like that.
-But they're balancing their own interests and can't spare resources freely.
+The students and faculty of the college have many differing perspectives and opinions, but the institution is fundamentally oriented around progress.

 Departments:
 - Artifacts and Artifice (magic items)